m-lyon/filter-subs/README.md

 )
 ```

-### Issues
+### Issues & Requests

-If you spot any issues with the filtered subtitles, or would like to request new features, please create an issue on GitHub.
+If you spot any issues with the filtered subtitles, or would like to request new features, please create an issue on GitHub and provide examples.